moditect/moditect/README.md

 (required)
 * `launcher`: file name and main module for creating a launcher file (optional)
 * `stripDebug` whether to strip debug symbols or not (optional, defaults to `false`)
+* `excludedResources` list of patterns for excluding matching resources from the created runtime image
 Once the image has been created, it can be executed by running:

 ```